Welcome to our guide on teaching you the multiple ways to make your pants tighter.

 Whatever tightening option you choose, be sure to treat your pants properly once finished.
 Learn how to dry them without a dryer so they don’t shrink and fold your pants or hang them each time you are done wearing them.

-- Throw the pants into the dryer.
-Read the label before you take this step.
-If it says don’t tumble dry, you risk making them too small in the dryer.
-Air dry them if this is the case (line dry or dry flat.)
+Throw the pants into the dryer.
+Read the label before you take this step and make sure you understand how to use a dryer properly & how hot does a dryer get.
+If it says do not tumble dry, you risk making them too small in the dryer, even using the tumble dry low setting.
+Dry them without a dryer them if this is the case (line dry or dry flat.)
 If it’s okay, then dry them on the hottest setting and make the drying time as long as possible.

 - Try on your pants inside-out.
 Button or zip them up so they fall as they would when you’d wear them.
 Stand in front of a mirror.
 Note the areas where you would like the pants to fit more snugly.